hfjooste/UltimateStarterKit/README.md

     <li><strong>Project Utils</strong>: Extract project information like name, description, and version</li>
 </ul>

+## 🎮 Demo Project
+A demo project showcasing all the sytems can be found on [GitHub](https://github.com/hfjooste/USKDemo)

 ## 📺 Tutorials
 You can find tutorials on how to get started and how to use the features from this plugin on [YouTube](https://www.youtube.com/playlist?list=PLfzg8BJXNRoBUWxRqKQwOhG0oqp1Qs3gu).
 The playlist will be updated on a regular basis with new tutorials